-GEOG 10100 People and Their Environment Spring 2019 Sec CN-1, Code 14385: Sat 9.10 am - Noon HN 1022
+GEOG 101.00 People and the Environment Spring 2021 Sec CN-1, Code 05164: Sat 9.10 am - Noon Synchronous Online

-Instructor: Prof. Henry Sirotin Office: 1032 Hunter North Office Hours: Sat 4-5 pm and by appt.
+Instructor: Prof. Henry Sirotin

+Office Hours: Online, by email, 24/7.

-Email: hsirotin@hunter.cuny.edu; please make sure that all email messages include GEOG 10100 in the subject line, sign your message with your full name as it appears in CUNYfirst, and send it from your @myhunter.cuny.edu email address.
+Email: hsirotin@hunter.cuny.edu; please make sure that all email messages include GEOG 101 in the subject line, and also sign your text with your full name.
 I do not respond to unsigned emails from addresses like kissmesweetie2960.
+I generally respond to emails within 24 hours, frequently sooner.
+If you haven't heard from me in over that time, please repeat the message.
+I have 160 students in five different courses, and sometimes things get lost in the traffic.